Last updated:

 Summary

-Crouzon syndrome, also known as craniofacial dysostosis, is primarily characterized by premature closure of the fibrous joints (cranial sutures) between certain bones in the skull (craniosynostosis) and distinctive facial abnormalities.
+Crouzon syndrome, also known as craniofacial dysostosis, is primarily characterized by premature closure of the fibrous joints (cranial sutures) between certain bones in the skull (craniosynostosis) and distinctive facial features.
 Cranial and facial malformations may vary, ranging from mild to potentially severe, including among members of the same family (kindred).

 For example, the degree of cranial malformation is variable and depends on the specific cranial sutures involved as well as the order and rate of progression.
 In most affected individuals, there is premature fusion of the sutures (i.e., coronal and sagittal sutures) between bones forming the forehead (frontal bone) and the upper sides of the skull (parietal bones).
 In addition, the suture between the back and the sides of the skull (i.e., lambdoidal suture) or other sutures may be involved in some people.
 In most individuals with Crouzon syndrome, early sutural fusion causes the head to appear unusually short and broad (brachycephaly).
 In other patients, the head may appear long and narrow (scaphocephaly) or triangular (trigonocephaly).
-Rarely, premature closure of multiple sutures (known as Kleeblattschadel type craniosynostosis) causes the skull to be abnormally divided into three lobes (cloverleaf skull deformity).
-In those with Crouzon syndrome, craniosynostosis typically begins during the first year of life and progresses until approximately age two to three.
+Rarely, premature closure of multiple sutures (known as Kleeblattschadel type craniosynostosis) causes the skull to be divided into three lobes (cloverleaf skull deformity).
+In children with Crouzon syndrome, craniosynostosis typically begins during the first year of life and progresses until approximately age two to three.
 However, craniosynostosis may sometimes be apparent at birth or, more rarely, may not be noted during early childhood.

-Crouzon syndrome is associated with additional craniofacial abnormalities.
+Crouzon syndrome is associated with additional craniofacial characteristics.
 Affected individuals often have a prominent forehead (frontal bossing); a curved nose; unusually flat or underdeveloped mid-facial regions (midface hypoplasia); and a short upper lip.
 In addition, a small, underdeveloped upper jaw (hypoplastic maxilla) with protrusion of the lower jaw (relative mandibular prognathism) may also occur.
 Clefting of the lip and/or palate (incomplete closure of the palate or an abnormal groove in the upper lip) can occur rarely.
 Typical dental problems include a highly arched narrow palate with crowded teeth, and upper and lower teeth that don’t meet when biting (malocclusion).

 Approximately 30% of individuals with Crouzon syndrome develop hydrocephalus, a condition which is characterized by impaired flow or absorption of the fluid (i.e., cerebrospinal fluid [CSF]) that circulates through cavities (ventricles) of the brain and the spinal canal, potentially leading to increasing fluid pressure within the skull (intracranial pressure) and the brain and other associated findings.